 Please note that there are circumstances where the use and/or disclosure of Personal Information may be justified or permitted or where MSC is obliged to disclose information without consent.
 Such circumstances may include:

-Where required by law or by order or requirement of a court, administrative agency or other governmental tribunal;
+- Where required by law or by order or requirement of a court, administrative agency or another governmental tribunal;

 MSC keeps Personal Information only as long as it is required for the reasons it was collected.
 The length of time we retain information varies, depending on the product or service and the nature of the information.
 This period may extend beyond the end of a person’s relationship with us but it will be only for so long as it is necessary for us to have sufficient information to respond to any issues that may arise at a later date.
 When your Personal Information is no longer required for MSC’s purposes, we have procedures to destroy, delete, erase or convert it into an anonymous form.

 Currently, the principal places in which MS&C holds Personal Information are the offices of MSC and nearby municipalities where off-site storage facilities may be located.

 MSC endeavours to maintain adequate physical, procedural and technical security with respect to its offices and information storage facilities so as to prevent any loss, misuse, unauthorized access, disclosure, or modification of Personal Information.

 MSC further protects Personal Information by restricting access to it to those employees that the management of MS&C has determined need to know that information in order that MS&C may provide its services.

 In terms of communicating Personal Information to MSCs, you may wish to note that there is no method of transmitting or storing data that is completely secure.
 While the physical characteristics of each are different, mail, telephone calls, faxes and transmissions over the Internet are all susceptible to possible loss, misrouting, interception and misuse of the information being communicated or transmitted.